-Olympus E-M10 II versus Olympus E-M10 III
+Olympus E-M10 II vs E-M10 III

 The Olympus OM-D E-M10 Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in August 2015 and August 2017.
 Both the E-M10 II and the E-M10 III are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 15.9 megapixels.

-Body comparison: Olympus E-M10 II vs Olympus E-M10 III
+Body comparison: Olympus E-M10 II vs E-M10 III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is somewhat larger (3 percent) than the Olympus E-M10 II.
 Moreover, the E-M10 III is markedly heavier (5 percent) than the E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the E-M10 III are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
+Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

-|Olympus E-M10 II»||4.7 in||3.3 in||1.9 in||13.8 oz||320||no||2015||799||discont.||check|
+|Olympus E-M10 II»||4.7 in||3.3 in||1.9 in||13.8 oz||320||n||Aug 2015||649||-||Olympus E-M10 II|

-|Olympus E-M10 III (⇒ lft)||4.8 in||3.3 in||2.0 in||14.5 oz||330||no||2017||649||latest||check|
+|Olympus E-M10 III«||4.8 in||3.3 in||2.0 in||14.5 oz||330||n||Aug 2017||649||Olympus E-M10 III|

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.